Maintaining Town Center mall parking garages 'a conundrum'

 Howard Swint is a well-known commercial property broker and an occasional Gazette-Mail contributing columnist.

-“Who wants to put money into someone else’s buildings?” asked Howard Swint, a well-known commercial property broker and an occasional Gazette-Mail contributing columnist.
+“Who wants to put money into someone else’s buildings?” asked Swint.
 “Bondholders are going to say ‘pay us the money we’re owed first’ before you put any money into those parking garages.
 They’re going to want to be first in line.”

 Mackenzie Spencer, communications assistant for Charleston Mayor Amy Shuler Goodwin, directed inquiries to Shawn George, of the law firm George and Lorenson.
 George, who represents garage bondholders, was unavailable for comment.
 Goodwin declined to issue a statement.